Ast3risk-ops/example-files/README.md

 Some example files for icon theme testing.

-## Instructions
+## How to use

-Just clone this somewhere and open it in VSCode or your file manager.
-Or show this off or something, I don't care.
+1. Click the big green **Code** button
+2. Click **Download ZIP**
+3. Extract the ZIP to a folder of your choosing
+4. Open the folder in your file manager or code editor to test its icon theme